bdavisx/kotlin-coroutines-vertx-cqrs/docs/GeneralCqrsDesign.md

 title: CQRS Design
 ---

-# Pausing the work

-Right now I'm going to stop working on the vert.x version of this library.
-Vert.x is great, but it seems like a ton of work compared to more traditional programming, and I currently have an exception happening with very little to go on in terms of what caused it.
-There's none of my code in it except for a utility.
-I *could* track the problem down, but my main concert is that in production, it would be much, much harder.
-I switched to Kotlin to cut down on verbosity (not the only reason, but one), and this library just makes it worse.

-I'm going to take a look @ the Kotlin coroutines version again, but perhaps Spring reactive is another option if coroutines aren't fully baked yet (although I think they're leaving experimental status in 1.3?)

-Much of the documentation still applies to any implementation.

 # Distribution and Clustering

 We need a consistent routine scheme for aggregates, we need a way to look the routing up by aggregateId only - although the routing will obviously need more than just the id.
 So we'll have to cache that lookup data on each server for some amount of time.